rcalixte/wayland-book/src/xdg-shell-basics/xdg-surface.md

-Surfaces in the domain of xdg-shell are referred to as `xdg_surfaces`, and this interface brings with it a small amount of functionality common to both kinds of XDG surfaces - toplevels and popups.
+Surfaces in the domain of xdg-shell are referred to as `xdg_surfaces`, and this interface brings with it a small amount of functionality common to both kinds of XDG surfaces &mdash; toplevels and popups.
 The semantics for each kind of XDG surface are different enough still that they must be specified explicitly through an additional role.